AccRobotics/go2-policies/README.md

 ## Running Policies

-The recommended way to run and train policies is via Docker, using the Isaac Lab base image.
-The base image is best managed using the environment scripts provided in [accrobotics/envs](https://github.com/AccRobotics/envs).
+The recommended way to run and train policies is via Docker, using our Isaac Lab base docker image.

 ### Quick Start